Wayne B. Phillips: 1985 Ashes

-According to one writer, Phillips, Border and Ritchie were the only Australian batsmen to perform well.
+According to one writer, Phillips, Border and Ritchie were the only Australian batsmen to perform well during the series.
 "Phillips made few mistakes behind the stumps for a wicketkeeper derided as "a batsman with gloves".
 And his thrilling square cut was reminiscent of the great Ted Dexter at the height of his power."
+Trevor Grant of The Age wrote Phillips "still looks the most untrustworthy wicketkeeper around but he took all the catches that mattered, particularly early in the series.
+His batting from the middle order remains of significant value."
+The Daily Telegraph said Phillips "has been a most valuable all-rounder —a free-hitting, authoritative strokemaker and an adequate, if ungainly and originally reluctant, wicketkeeper, until he dropped two catches, one easy, one hard, in England’s first innings at the Oval on Friday."